alcogy/TinyRMS/README.md

-# Tullamore
+# TinyRMS
-Tullamore is a request management system build by Laravel/PHP.
+TinyRMS is a simple request management system.

+This system is build by Laravel/PHP.

 ## Specific